lingxz/lightbending/notes.md

+Distance measures in cosmology (for different kinds of distances)

 repeating for different redshift for error estimation doesn't seem right

 ---

+rmb to cite some textbooks

+textbooks:
+winberg1972gravitation, Gravitation and cosmology Cosmological physics, Peacock

+---

+It is well known that light traveling through space is bent according to the mass distribution it encounters and is thus gravitationally lensed.

 Light propagation in Swiss Cheese models has been extensively studied, but not particularly so in the subject of Lambda's dependence on gravitational lensing.